denko-rb/denko-piboard/README.md

 **Note:** This is not for the Raspberry Pi Pico (W) / RPP2040.
 That microcontroller is covered by the main gem.

 ## Installation
 **Note:** This gem is very new.
 It WILL NOT work with the version of `dino` (0.11.3) currently available on rubygems.org.
-Before installing `dino-piboard`, make sure to install the latest dino version (future 0.13.0) from the master branch source.
+Before installing `dino-piboard`, make sure to install the latest `dino` version (future 0.13.0) from the master branch.

 Install dino from source:
 ```shell